Welcome!

 -

-Investigating microbiome and antimicrobial resistance genes transmission in the hospital context.
-Hospitals represent a hotspot for the development of antimicrobial resistance and the acquisition of pathobionts during hospitalization can have serious health consequences.
+Investigating the transmission of the microbiome and antimicrobial resistance genes within hospitals.
+Hospitals represent a hotspot for the development of antimicrobial resistance and the acquisition of pathobionts during hospitalization can have serious health consequences, especially for vulnerable patients.
+I’m investigating how infants in the Neonatal Intensive Care Unit (NICU) acquire microbes and antimicrobial resistance genes, and the factors that shape this process.
 This project is in collaboration with the SET Center at the University of Chicago.

 Most Recent News